saltstack-formulas/collectd-formula/README.rst

 ``collectd.ethstat``
 ------------

-Enables and configures the ethstat plugin.
+Enables and configures the ethstat plugin (please note `there is a possible bug in the debian package <https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=698584>`).

 ``collectd.interface``
 ------------